charlesportoferreira/word2vec/Readme.md

           [Optional parameter] Set True to apply word tokenization.
           Otherwise it will assume each row has one word.
           Default = False

+        --doc, -d
+          [Optional parameter] Set True to feed the model with all words as a single string